nkabrown/bundle/slack-wisdom.md

 Sometimes we run a command and we get a lot of output on the terminal screen.
 What are you going to do if you need that output, copy & paste?
 There's a better way.
 You can use bash's output redirection operator `>`.
 If you tack this onto the end of the command and name a file it will redirect the command's output and write it to the file you named.
 For example `git log --author="Nathan" > commits.txt` will write all the commits I authored to the `commits.txt` file.

 —

+Unpaid internships are tough.
+Personally I think every intern should get paid something, but that doesn't mean you shouldn't do an unpaid internship.
+Here are three things to keep in mind.

+1. **Doing something is better than doing nothing.** It's very likely that doing an unpaid internship for a certain amount of time is better than sitting at home for that same period.
+You do real work, you meet new people and hopefully learn from them, you get a professional reference.

+2. **Your loyalty should be paid for.** If they aren't paying you then you shouldn't feel any sense of loyalty and you should continue the job search process while you are there.
+If you find another job, paid internship, better unpaid internship, etc. then leave right away.
+If you have an interview during internship hours than go to it.
+If they want to keep you in your seat and reserve your time for their work they should be paying you.

+3. **Somethings are better than money.** If an unpaid internship provides you with a real substanital mentorship that exponentially grows your skill level than that is probably worth giving up money.
+If you are working on a team working on a project with real professional value than that could be worth giving up money.
+Real professional value probably doesn't mean doing PHP and Wordpress sites.
+Not that there is anthing wrong with those, you just probably don't want to be giving away your hard won skills on those for free.